What you need to know about Apple's new iPad Mini | Venture

 New finishes

-Like the upcoming iPhone 13, the new iPad Mini comes in new colours which include pink, starlight, purple, and space grey.
+Like the upcoming iPhone 13, the new iPad Mini comes in new colors, including pink, starlight, purple, and space gray.

-The new iPad mini is available to order, and will be in stores starting Friday, September 24.
-Wi-Fi models of iPad mini are available starting at $649 (CAD) and Wi-Fi + Cellular models start at $849 (CAD).
+The new iPad mini is available to order and will be in stores starting Friday, September 24.
+Wi-Fi models of iPad mini are available starting at $499 and Wi-Fi + Cellular models start at $649.